 Out-of-season sales

 Sales also send a signal to your customers, your business partners, and your competitors about the state of your business.
 I feel a little pain in my heart whenever I see an “Alt skal væk” sign.
-It is the Danish version of shop closing sale.
+It is the Danish version of shop closing sales.
 When you see it, you know that someone’s dream gets broken; the owner gives up and the business is now bleeding to death.
-If you visit one locally, all you can do is to buy what you can and say good luck and best wishes to the owner.
+If you visit one locally, all you can do is buy what you can and say good luck and best wishes to the owner.